abcdlsj/nexo/README.md

    - `cloudflare.api_token`: Your Cloudflare API token

 2. **Certificate Management**
-   - List domains in `domains` section to use wildcard certificates
+   - List domains in `wildcards` section to obtain wildcard certificates
-   - Domains not listed will get individual certificates
+   - Other domains in `proxies` will get individual certificates automatically
    - Certificates are automatically renewed 30 days before expiration

 3. **Proxy Settings**
-   - Each entry under `proxies` maps a domain to an upstream server
+   Each entry under `proxies` can be configured as either:
+   - A proxy to an upstream server using `upstream`
+   - A redirect to another domain using `redirect`
-   - Wildcard certificates are automatically used for matching domains
+   - Domains matching wildcard certificates will use them automatically
-   - Other domains get individual certificates

 ## Usage